endhel/endhel/README.md

 ## Data Science Projects:

 ### [Rossmann - Sales Forescast Project](https://github.com/endhel/Rossmann-Store-Sales-Forecasting)
-Building a Machine Learning Model to sales  is a common and essential use in data science.

-In this project, i developed a Machine Learning model able to forescat sales with **Mean Absolute Percentage error accuracy(MAPE): 0.14 +/- 0.02**.
+In this project, i developed a Machine Learning model able to forescat sales with **Mean Absolute Percentage error accuracy(MAPE): 0.09**.
-The performance of this model would increase **revenue of R$5 millions** according to the company's business model described in the problem definition.
+The performance of this model would increase **revenue of R$7 millions** according to the company's business model described in the problem definition.

 ### [InvestBot - a bot for classifying stocks on the stock exchange using data mining techniques](https://github.com/endhel/InvestBot)
-Learning to rank (LTR) is a class of algorithmic techniques that apply supervised machine learning to solve ranking problems in search relevancy.
-In other words, it’s what orders query results.

-In this project, i developed a model able to predict the probability of a customer purchasing vehicle insurance .
-In this way, ranking customers from the most likely to purchase to the least likely.
+In this project, i developed a model capable of classifying stock market stocks as reliable or unreliable to invest, with the purpose of helping investors to make good investments and, above all, not lose money.

-With 20.000 calls made to a new set of 127.000 customers, the perfomance of this model with **Recall at 20000:  0.81** would increase **annual revenue of R$2.4 millions** according to the company's business model described in the problem definition.

 ## Data Analysis - Insight Projets

 ### [House Rocket - Insights Project]()
-Knowing how to analyze and explore data is critical knowledge for a data scientist.

-In this project, through exploration, analysis and data visualization tools, I created insights for the company and in the end recommended the purchase of 20 properties resulting in **revenue of R$9 millions** according to the company's business model described in the problem definition.
+**On Going**